-The FNAUT (National Federation of Associations of Transport Users) fights against misconceptions - for example car parks in the city center, mega-truck, floating TIPP - but also false good ideas.
+The FNAUT (National Federation of Transport User Associations) combats misconceptions - for example, parking lots in the city center, mega-trucks, the floating TIPP - but also false good ideas.

 It is obviously favorable to innovation.
-But many technical or political innovations, far from being the universal miracle solutions praised by their promoters, are only gadgets or have only very narrow niches of relevance.
-They generate sterile debates, waste of time and waste of public money, or entertain illusions and divert
+But many technical or political innovations, far from being the universal miracle solutions touted by their promoters, are only gadgets or have only very narrow niches of relevance.
+They engender sterile debates, waste of time and waste of public money, or foster illusions and divert

-Meanwhile, what good ideas, based on common sense and the experience acquired from our European neighbors, who remain badly exploited or even unexploited in France!
+Meanwhile, what good ideas, based on common sense and the experience gained from our European neighbors, which remain poorly exploited or even untapped in France!

 1 example: the Segway, a bulky gadget

 Example 2: the "tramway on tires", a useless invention

 Example 3: the “urban cable car”, a very narrow niche